AdobeDocs/audience-manager.pt-BR/help/using/reporting/audience-optimization-reports/aor-advertisers/aor-advertisers.md

 ## Role-Based Access Controls (RBAC) {#rbac}

-The type of reports you can view depend on the [!UICONTROL RBAC] group you&#39;re assigned to.
+The type of reports you can view depend on the [!UICONTROL RBAC] group you're assigned to.
 See [Administration](../../../features/administration/administration-overview.md) and [Create a Group](../../../features/administration/administration-overview.md#create-group) for more information.

 [!UICONTROL RBAC] grupos devem ter algumas fontes de dados configuradas para exibir [!UICONTROL Audience Optimization] os relatórios.
 Your [!DNL Audience Manager] consultant will set up these data sources for you.
 The more data sources in each [!UICONTROL RBAC] user group, the more data those group members will have access to.
 No mínimo, seu consultor definirá pelo menos uma destas fontes de dados: